xor-ranavikrant/Readme/Ignite Lab.md

     ![cmd 11](media/images/image3103.png)

-*With the prepared data, we observe that customer churn effect is related to the tenure and the total amount spent by customers.
-Here we can see, a low churn rate in cases where customer tenure is high and where they spend more with Wide World Importers.*
+*In the chart above, we observe that customer churn effect is related to the tenure and the total amount spent by customers.
+Here we can see, when the customer tenure is low and their spend is less, they are more likely to churn.*

+4. Review the **cmd 29** cell.

-*We will use the popular xgboost library to train a more accurate model.
+*Here we will use the popular xgboost library to train a more accurate model.
 Databricks is able to use a “parallel hyperparameter sweep” to train multiple hyperparameter configurations at the same time.
 The code tracks the performance of each parameter configuration with MLflow.*

-4. Review the **cmd 29** cell.

     ![Runs using a parallel coordinates](media/images/image3115.png)